handsontable/handsontable/docs/next/guides/getting-started/grid-size.md

 }
 ```

-These dimensions will be set as inline styles in a container element and `overflow: hidden` will be added automatically.
+These dimensions will be set as inline styles in a container element, and `overflow: hidden` will be added automatically.

 If container is a block element, then its parent has to have defined `height`.
 By default block element is `0px` height, so `100%` from `0px` is still `0px`.